 Once you’ve determined what broad criteria matters to your business, you can plan for a data quality test.
 There are several steps in this process.

-Data quality metrics that are important will vary based on your job role or focus area.
-If you are an email marketer, your gauge for data quality may be how many email addresses on your list are able to be sent to.
+Data quality metrics that matter will vary based on your job role or focus area.
+If you are an email marketer, your gauge for data quality may be how many email addresses on your list are reachable.
 If you're part of the call center, you probably care more about collecting valid phone numbers than email addresses.

 2. Conduct a test to find your baseline